 Marg McFarland CFOR's music librarian.
 She was also a talented musician who trained as a singer and a dancer.
 She played the piano with Gord Smith on the organ for the Wanda Miller Show.
 Marg died on March 15, 1985.

-Pearl Graham started at CFOR in the early 50s as a board operator.
+Pearl Graham started at CFOR in the early 50s as a music librarian but switched to board operator.
 Later she was moved upstairs as the station receptionist.
-In 1962, Pearl married news director Bob Douglas.
+In 1962, Pearl married news director Bob Douglas and moved to Brampton, Ontario.

 September 1, 2015, was the 70th anniversary of CFOR.
 Though no longer operating, CFOR is fondly remembered by thousands of its surviving listeners.
 The Orillia Packet and Times reminded readers of the significance of the local station with an article published on Sept.
 18, 2015.